Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 Nowadays there are a great deal of myths and misunderstanding about the use of wood veneer in furniture making.

-Many of these stem from a single phenomenon: most consumers view synthetic wood laminates and actual wood veneer as essentially the same material.
+Many of these stem from a single phenomenon: most consumers view manmade, synthetic wood laminates and actual wood veneer as one in the same.

-Laminate wood’s usurpation of the word ‘veneer’ has made consumers wary of the term – to such an extent that many furniture manufacturers will market their products on the basis they don’t include what they refer to vaguely as ‘veneer’.
+Laminate wood’s usurpation of the word ‘veneer’ has made consumers wary of the term – to such a point that many furniture makers will market their products on the basis that they don’t include veneer.

-And some of the best furniture ever made – from Egyptian times through to Thomas Chippendale and right up to the most sought after furniture of present day – utilises wood veneer.
+However, some of the best furniture – from Egyptian times through to Thomas Chippendale and right up to the most sought after furniture of present day – utilises wood veneer.

-The unfairly tarnished reputation of wood veneer has at the same time created the myth that in almost all circumstances wholly solid wood furniture is better than furniture that utilises wood veneer.
+The unfairly tarnished reputation of wood veneer has at the same time created the myth that in almost all circumstances of furniture making, solid wood is better than wood veneer.

 This is simply wrong.